-To analyse the possible impact of different boundary layer source regions in Asia, in particular the specific importance of Southeast Asia, to the composition of the Asian monsoon

-- anticyclone, the horizontal distributions of emission tracers are discussed at 380 K potential temperature using four days introduced in the previous section (1 July, 2 and 8 August, and 12 September 2012, see Sect.
+To analyse the possible impact of different boundary layer source regions in Asia, in particular the specific importance of Southeast Asia, to the composition of the Asian monsoon anticyclone, the horizontal distributions of emission tracers are discussed at 380 K potential temperature using four days introduced in the previous section (1 July, 2 and 8 August, and 12 September 2012, see Sect.
 3.1).
-The emission tracers for North India, South India, and East China show in general the same horizontal patterns, therefore here we show only emissions from North India.
-However, their individual contributions to the composition of - the anticyclone differ from tracer to tracer and are time dependent (see Sect.
+The emission tracers for North India, South India, and East China show in principle general the same horizontal patterns, therefore here we show only emissions from North India.
+However, their individual contributions to the composition of the anticyclone differ from tracer to tracer and are time dependent (see Sect.
 3.2.1).
 In the previous section (Sect.
 3.1), it is shown that the spatial distribution of the emission tracer for Southeast Asia has a fundamentally different behaviour than the distribution for emission tracers for North India, South India, and East China at 380 K potential temperature (see Fig. 5).

 Figure 7 shows the horizontal distribution of emission tracers for North India (NIN) (left) and Southeast Asia (SEA) (right) at 380 K potential temperature over Asia for the four chosen days.
 In the early-phase on 1 July 2012 (Fig. 7, top), air masses from boundary layer sources in North India and Southeast Asia are confined within the Asian monsoon anticyclone and within the filaments at its western and eastern flank.
-Air masses influenced by boundary layer sources from Southeast Asia are also found in the tropics.
+Air masses influenced by boundary layer sources from Southeast Asia are in addition also found in the tropics.
 Within the anticyclone the emission tracer for Southeast Asia has the largest contribution at 380 K, followed by the emission tracers for North India.
+The contributions of the emissions tracer for South India is in the same order of magnitude as for North India and the lowest fraction is found for the emission tracer for East China (not shown here).

-Similar to the distribution on 1 July 2012, the distribution of the emission tracer for North India on 2 August 2012 in the mid-phase at 380 K (Fig. 7, 2nd row, left) is also confined within the Asian monsoon anticyclone.
-In contrast to 1 July, the highest percentages of emission tracers within the anticyclone at the beginning of August are from North India and East China (not shown here), thus the impact of boundary sources located more northwards is larger than the impact of boundary sources from Southeast Asia and South India (not shown here).
+Similar as for to the distribution on 1 July 2012, the distribution of the emission tracer for North India on 2 August 2012 in the mid-phase at 380 K (Fig. 7, 2nd row, left) the distribution

+- of the emission tracer for North India is also confined within the Asian monsoon anticyclone.
+Filaments containing enhanced contributions of the emission tracer for North India exist also at the western and eastern flank of the anticyclone.
+Contrary to the In contrast to 1 Julyat the beginning of August, the highest percentages of emission tracers within the anticyclone at the beginning of August are from North India and East China (not shown here), thus the - 10 impact of boundary sources located more northwards is larger than the impact of boundary sources from Southeast Asia and South India (not shown here).